open-wa/wa-automate-nodejs/README.md

 How to get an License key:

 1. Go to [Gumroad](https://gumroad.com/l/BTMt).
-2. Click on the type of license you require, in this case you will need `1 Restricted License Key`.
+2. Click on the type of license you require.
-3. In the checkout the phone number you want to assign to the License Key, along with the use case for this functionality and your github username.
+3. In the checkout, ***enter the host phone number you want to assign to the License Key (the one you will be using with open-wa, not your personal number)*** , along with the use case for this functionality and your github username.
 Please note, with this new system you'll only be able to change the number once.
 4. Complete the checkout process.
 5. You will instantly receive your License key on the screen and in your email.